rkb121541/java-stuff/tictactoe/tictactoe/README.md

 Java tictactoe game using CLI.
 Computer makes its move randomly based on available slots.
-Used [this](https://www.youtube.com/watch?v=ROvAUVINlBE&list=PLkeaG1zpPTHhXOfy-mFbdqd1Zz4GnjcpC&index=61) for slight guidance.